-The Technical Committee notes that all of the industry guidelines referred to earlier in this paper recommend that CIS operators develop written policies and procedures for their governance activities regarding CIS portfolio companies.
-Among other things, these policies would establish how a CIS operator will decide whether to vote securities the CIS holds and if it decides to vote, how it will vote and how it will handle potential conflicts of interest in the decision making process.
-The Technical Committee views these policies as important in permitting public understanding of CIS practices in voting or otherwise participating in corporate governance.
+All of the current industry guidelines recommend that CIS operators develop written policies and procedures for their governance activities regarding CIS portfolio companies.
+Among other things, these policies establish how a CIS operator will decide whether to vote securities the CIS holds and if it decides to vote, how it will vote and how it will handle potential conflicts of interest in the decision making process.
+Policies are important to permit public understanding of CIS practices in voting or otherwise participating in corporate governance.
 Established policies and procedures encourage CIS operators to act in the best interests of investors and allow for monitoring by the public and CIS regulators of adherence to that principle.